txlocnguyen/AppointmentSchedulerSystem/README.txt

 	WGU C195 - SOFTWARE II - ADVANCED JAVA CONCEPT

-- This is a Java application built with JavaFX, and connect with a MySQL database.
+- This is a Java application built with JavaFX, and it is connected to a local MySQL database.
 It acts as a GUI-based appoinment scheduling desktop appplication.
 - Author: Loc Nguyen
 - Contact information: lngu242@wgu.edu
 - Application version: 1.0.0